nereusx/dotfiles/README.md

 # dotfiles

-Slackware64 14.2, Void-Linux, Xubuntu 18+, FreeBSD and several other distros

 These files are for ***personal use***, but **you may need**

 * the **'.jed/'** directory as I have it (BRIEF v3.1 texteditor,